kazeburo/POSIX-strftime-Compiler/README.md

 # DESCRIPTION

-POSIX::strftime::Compiler wraps POSIX::strftime, but this module will not affected by the system locale.
-Because this module does not use strftime(3).
+POSIX::strftime::Compiler provided GNU compatible strftime(3), but this module will not affected by the system locale.
 This feature is useful when you want to write loggers, servers and portable applications.

-For generate same result strings on any locale, POSIX::strftime::Compiler compiles some format characters to perl code
+For generate same result strings on any locale, POSIX::strftime::Compiler wraps POSIX::strftime and converts some format characters to perl code

 # FUNCTION